10maurycy10/10maurycy10.github.io/content/misc/stable_diffusion_interpolation/index.md

 # Added code end
 ```

-The generate finction will have to take multiple seeds values.
+The generate function will have to take multiple seeds values.

 ```py
 text_encoder.to(torch_device)